poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-03-07-green-energy-llm.md

 ## p.s.
 Running locally

 I forgot to mention, but I had previously tried running models locally, unsuccessfully.
 I tried one and it was so tiny as to be useless.
 Then I tried a bigger one and it took forever.
 But my friend Jan just told me about [Jan.ai](https://www.jan.ai/) (not named after him!) which could help find one better suited for the hardware.
-I'm not sure my bog standard GPU will be up to much, but I'll give it a try next time!
+I'm not sure my bog standard GPU will be up to much, but I'll give it a try another time!

+## p.p.s.
+How does Copilot compare?

+Microsoft seem to be one of the better ones in terms of environmental commitments.
+They recently announced [reaching their 100% renewable energy target](https://www.wsj.com/articles/microsoft-says-it-has-reached-its-100-renewable-electricity-target-2d286469).
+However, that's with off-setting; "critics say it is still burning fossil fuels from the grid".

+On water use, it's bad.
+Microsoft are [projecting that their data centre water use will more than double by 2030, including in places that face shortages](https://www.nytimes.com/2026/01/27/technology/microsoft-water-ai-data-centers.html).

+Also, if we are paying for Copilot, we're helping to fund the model providers OpenAI/Anthropic/xAI and tacitly supporting [their business practices and "the race to AGI"](https://peteroshaughnessy.com/posts/responsible-ai-the-only-way-is-ethics).